torognes/vsearch/README.md

 ## Dependencies

-When compiling VSEARCH the following two optional libraries are required if support for gzip and bzip2 compressed FASTA and FASTQ input files is needed:
+When compiling VSEARCH the header files for the following two optional libraries are required if support for gzip and bzip2 compressed FASTA and FASTQ input files is needed:

-* libz (zlib) (optional)
+* libz (zlib library) (zlib.h header file) (optional)
-* libbz2 (bzip2lib) (optional)
+* libbz2 (bzip2lib library) (bzlib.h header file) (optional)

 VSEARCH will automatically check whether these libraries are available and load them dynamically.

 ## VSEARCH license and third party licenses